Savings: High-Yield Savings Account

--To store a large purchase.
+Store a large purchase.
 A high-yield savings account is a great way to safely save your money and watch it grow if you are planning to buy a house or pay for your college tuition.

-Standard Terms for High-Yield Savings Account
+Standard Terms for High-Yield Savings Accounts

-Before you open a high-yield savings account, it's essential to research (or call their customer service department and ask any lingering questions) to ensure you understand the rules to the specific savings account.
+Before you open a high-yield savings account, it's essential to research (or call their customer service department and ask any lingering questions) to ensure you understand the rules of the specific savings account.
 Here are a few standard terms that you should know about:

--The annual percentage yield (APY) lets a consumer know the amount of interest they can receive based on how much the consumer stores in their account.
+- The annual percentage yield (APY) lets a consumer know the amount of interest they can receive based on how much the consumer stores in their account.
 The APY is critical to understand because it lets a consumer know the rate of return, which is the profit of you investing your money in a bank account.

 - A bank offers a 1% APY on its high-yield savings account.